64kramsystem/catacomb_ii-64k/README.md

 ![Screenshot](/misc/readme_screenshot.png?raw=true)

-Catacomb II-64k is a experimental project in porting a moderately complex project first from C to unsafe Rust, then to (fully) safe Rust.
+Catacomb II-64k is a experimental project in porting a moderately complex project, first from C to unsafe Rust, then to (fully) safe Rust.
 A detailed article is going to be published [on my blog](https://saveriomiroddi.github.io/) in September 2022.

 The [game](https://en.wikipedia.org/wiki/Catacomb_(video_game)) has been written by the id Software team (J.Carmack, J.Romero, A.Carmack) before they founded their own company.

 ## The project

-The idea is the same in spirit as [Rust out your C](https://www.youtube.com/watch?v=SKGVItFlK3w), but the port is significantly more complex, due a few factors:
+The idea is the same in spirit as [Rust out your C](https://www.youtube.com/watch?v=SKGVItFlK3w), but the port is significantly more complex, due to a few factors:

-- the codebase has not been written applying best practices (e.g. it uses many globals);
+- the codebase has not been written following best practices (e.g. it uses many globals);
 - the call graph is significantly more intricate;
 - a C library is used (SDL2);
 - the program is hard to continuously test, because of its nature and design.

-The codebase using as starting point is [Catacomb SDL](https://github.com/Blzut3/CatacombSDL), a port which removed the assembler, and implemented SDL calls (and graphic/sound emulation), in order to make the project compatible with modern O/Ss.
+The codebase used as starting point is [Catacomb SDL](https://github.com/Blzut3/CatacombSDL), a port that removed the assembler, and implemented SDL calls (and graphic/sound emulation), in order to make the project compatible with modern O/Ss.

 The conversion from C to unsafe Rust has been performed via the [C2Rust transpiler](https://github.com/immunant/c2rust), which produced a running but unsafe Rust project (essentially, a "C project with Rust syntax").